 For example, the Coding / Casefinding page provides a summary of the patient’s diabetes coding history, their previous HbA1c results and allows you to quickly select a Diabetes code via a checkbox, drop down or by selecting any DM code from the codes hierarchy.

-Annual Review for Patients known to be at High Risk: High Risk of Diabetes – CDRC Template
+High Risk of Diabetes – CDRC

 Guidelines recommend that patients with IGR/NDH, gestational diabetes, NAFLD or PCOS have an annual health assessment.
 This assessment should include measurement of BMI, BP, lifestyle intervention and an assessment of HbA1c level.
 The CDRC call/recall system can be designed to include recall for these non-QoF conditions.